MicrosoftDocs/power-platform/power-platform/admin/enable-use-comprehensive-auditing.md

 |Accessed internal management tool |Signed in or out  |Activated process or plug-in  |

 ## Create reports
 You can create your own reports to review your audit data.
-See [Search the audit log in the Office 365 Security & Compliance Center](https://support.office.com/article/search-the-audit-log-in-the-office-365-security-compliance-center-0d4d0f35-390b-4518-800e-0c7ec95e946c).
+See [Search the audit log in the Security & Compliance Center](https://support.office.com/article/search-the-audit-log-in-the-office-365-security-compliance-center-0d4d0f35-390b-4518-800e-0c7ec95e946c).

 ## What's logged